squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/Ldap.md

 http_access deny all
 ```

-> ℹ️ If you want to use the anonymous LDAP binding method then just don't specify the bind DN (-D option, and it's related -w option)
+> :information_source: If you want to use the anonymous LDAP binding method then just don't specify the bind DN (-D option, and it's related -w option)

 ### SSL/TLS adjustments